 It was a little tricky at first; he was a sceptic, but after I showed him my research he became intrigued by the idea.

-I’ll be honest, at 38 years of age, I’m not fond of the idea of hostels or couchsurfing.
+I’ll be honest, at 38 years of age, I’m not fond of the idea of hostels or couchsurfing or staying in budget accommodation.
 So it was going to have to be hotels and they are quite expensive!

-So I started researching other accommodation ideas and there was one that stood out from the crowd – Housesitting
+So I started researching other accommodation ideas and there was one that stood out from the crowd – House sitting.

 We had house sat 13 years previously when we were building our first home together.
 It was a great way to save on rent while we were also paying a mortgage.

-Once we had that sorted out, our budget looked more realistic so we made the final decision to go and set our departure date!
+Once we had that sorted out, our budget looked more realistic so we made the final decision to go and set our departure date.

-We have been housesitting our way around the world for 16 months now.
+We have been house sitting our way around the world for 16 months now.

 We completed 11 house sits in 5 countries.
 The best part – We have saved over $30,000 (USD) in accommodation costs.

 That’s not to be sneezed at.
 We would have been forced to go home after 8 months had we not been house sitting.

 We get to meet amazing people, usually the neighbours and homeowners, and have made some wonderful friends along the way.

-But most importantly, we have learned that no matter what your dream is, no matter how far fetched it might seem, if you have a passion and the determination to see it through, anything is possible.
+While it may seem like a lifestyle or a dream for only a few, we have learned that no matter what your dream is, no matter how far fetched it might seem, if you have a passion and the determination to see it through, anything is possible.

 Never under estimate the power of positive thinking and never ever think you deserve anything less than extraordinary.

-Nicole, and her husband Michael, are an Australian couple in who gave up their careers, sold their possessions and left their ‘conventional’ life behind for a life of travel.
+Bio: Nicole, and her husband Michael, are an Australian couple in who gave up their careers, sold their possessions and left their ‘conventional’ life behind for a life of travel.
 They have been living a nomadic life for 16 months and see no end in sight.They launched Suitcase Stories to share their stories, travel tips and destination guides.
 They hope to inspire others to travel and to show people how long term travel is not only possible but affordable.
 You can follow their journey on Facebook & Twitter.